 Approved ELD Devices Checklist

 The ELD Mandate from the Federal Motor Carrier Safety Administration (FMCSA) is now in effect.
-The ELD mandate will be in full effect April 2018.
+The ELD mandate has been in full effect from April 2018.
 Many truckers are struggling with choosing the right ELD Device.
 ELD Devices offer many features and different functionality.
 However, the most important is to choose an Approved ELD Device.

 Further, drivers and fleet owners are looking for devices that would make them compliant with the ELD mandate.
 The first step is to be aware of what the FMSCA guidelines are for Approved ELD Devices.

 Guidelines For Choosing Approved ELD Devices

 The FMCSA published strict guidelines regarding approved ELD Devices.
 Second, the ELD chosen should fit the specific fleet’s needs.
 Otherwise, you may find yourself needing to buy all-new devices for every vehicle in the fleet.

 According to FMCSA, these are some of the most important features to ask about in the ELD device that you’re considering.
 Check our best ELD devices selection and our post about Top e logs for owner operators and find the best solution for your fleet such as Samsara ELD.

 - E-log device allows you to create different accounts for administrators and drivers.

 - The Device is integrally synchronized to the engine control module so it can automatically record data including vehicle motion status and engine power status among others.